loh-tar/tbsm/readme-install.txt

-To install from source simple run: sudo make install
+To install from source cd into the downloaded tree and simply run: sudo make install

 After that it may wise to run: